top of page

 What is NC Educators on the Ballot?

-NC Educators on the Ballot is a statewide, grassroots effort to recruit educators and school staff to run in Republican primary elections for the North Carolina General Assembly.
-Our goal is to ensure that voters across the state see educators on the ballot in every Republican-held district, keeping the needs of students and public schools at the center of the conversation.
+NC Educators on the Ballot is a statewide, grassroots effort to give voters across the state a choice to support educators on the ballot in Republican-held districts, keeping the needs of students and public schools at the center of the conversation.

 Why focus on Republican primaries?